Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 ## Datasets
 The following datasets are included in the project.

 **I94 Immigration Data**: This data comes from the US National Tourism and Trade Office.
 A data dictionary is included in the workspace.
-[This](https://travel.trade.gov/research/reports/i94/historical/2016.html) is where the data comes from.
+[This] (https://travel.trade.gov/research/reports/i94/historical/2016.html) is where the data comes from.
 **World Temperature Data**: This dataset came from Kaggle.
 Read more about it [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
 **U.S. City Demographic Data**: This data comes from OpenSoft.
 Read more about it [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).
 **Airport Code Table**: This is a simple table of airport codes and corresponding cities.
 It comes from [here](https://datahub.io/core/airport-codes#data).

+## Instruction
+This project was complete using PySpark and Pandas, library imported are as following:

+import pandas as pd
+import os
+from pyspark import SparkConf, SparkContext from pyspark.sql import SparkSession,Window from pyspark.sql.types import *
+from pyspark.sql.functions import *